 Where do you see DJ Yin in the next 5 years?

-The promise land!
+The promised land!